 Investment Overview for First Solar (NASDAQ:FSLR)

 Below are key drivers of First Solar's value that present opportunities for upside or downside to the current Trefis price estimate for First Solar:

-First Solar is engaged in the manufacture and sale of solar modules with an advanced thin film semiconductor technology.
+First Solar is engaged in the manufacture and sale of solar modules based on Cadmium-telluride thin-film semiconductor technology.
 In addition the firm also designs, constructs and sells photovoltaic (PV) solar power systems.
 The company operates in two main business segments: the components segment and the systems segment.
 The components segment is responsible for the design, manufacture and sale of solar modules to solar project developers and system integrators.
 The systems segment provides PV solar power system for commercial systems, which includes project development, engineering, procurement and construction (EPC), operating and maintenance (O&M) services.